-There is one aluminium smelter in New Zealand, operated by New Zealand Aluminium Smelters Limited (NZAS).
-The plant produces aluminium by smelting imported bauxite using centre-work prebake technology, resulting in CO2 and PFC emissions.
+There is one aluminium smelter in New Zealand, operated by NZAS.
+The plant produces aluminium by smelting imported bauxite using centre-work prebake technology, resulting in $CO_2$ and PFC emissions.

-Very small amounts of emissions are also reported from secondary lead production (from the recycling of lead-acid batteries) from 1990 to 2015 and from use of SF_6 in a magnesium foundry from 1990 to 1999.
+Very small amounts of emissions are also reported from secondary lead production (from the recycling of lead-acid batteries) from 1990 to 2015 and from use of $SF_6$ in a magnesium foundry from 1990 to 1999.

-Key categories in the Metal industry category are CO2 emissions from Iron and steel production (level and trend assessment) and from Aluminium production (level assessment), and PFCs from Aluminium production (trend assessment).
+Key categories in the Metal industry category are CO2 emissions from Iron and steel production (level and trend assessment) and Aluminium production (level assessment), and PFCs from Aluminium production (trend assessment).

-Emissions from the Metal industry category in 2022 were 2,136.4 kt CO_2 -e (47.8 per cent) of emissions from the IPPU sector.
-This is 441.9 kt CO_2 -e (17.1 per cent) below the 1990 level.
-The decrease was driven by a reduction in emissions of PFCs in aluminium smelting, which has been partly offset by increasing CO_2 emissions due to increasing production of steel and aluminium.
+Emissions from the Metal industry category in 2023 were 2,100.3 kt $CO_2$ -e (52.1 per cent) of emissions from the IPPU sector.
+This is 478.0 kt $CO_2$ -e (18.5 per cent) below the 1990 level.
+The decrease was driven by a reduction in emissions of PFCs in aluminium smelting, which has been partly offset by increasing $CO_2$ emissions due to increasing production of steel and aluminium.
 A small decrease in emissions occurred in 2016 due to the closure of the Pacific Steel plant and the cessation of lead battery recycling.